kkushi7/ai201-project1-unofficial-guide-starter-v2026/README.md

 |What is the recommended dosage of ibuprofen for a headache?|No|0.782|
 |How do I write a for loop in Rust?|No|0.843|

-Chose threshold 0.62 as it is the midpoint between max in corpus and min out corpus.
+Chose threshold 0.62 as it is the midpoint between max in corpus(0.520) and min out corpus(0.721).

 ## How I Used AI